planetary-social/protocol-documentation/docs/rpc/room_metadata.md

 ## Description

 This request is related to the rooms specification.

-The method is mentioned [in the SSB Rooms 2.0 specification][rooms-specification-link-to-room-metadata].
+The primary documentation for this request is [the SSB Rooms 2.0 specification][rooms-specification-link-to-room-metadata].

 ## Specification